ruby/www.ruby-lang.org/en/libraries/index.md

 *** REMOTE GEMS ***

 html-sample (1.0, 1.1)
-   A sample Ruby gem, just to illustrate how RubyGems works.
 {% endhighlight %}

 The `--remote` / `-r` flag indicates that we want to inspect the